 This Self drive tour is for those who like relaxed travelling with modest driving each day.
 It takes you around all the country and with a bit more focus on the majestic Western Fjords than other tours.

-You will transfer from the airport to your accommodation in Reykjavik in a comfortable Wi-Fi connected bus.
 Enjoy the rest of the day in Reykjavik, which offers a great variety of things to do.
-See iconic buildings including the Perlan (the Pearl), the Al■ingish˙si (where the Icelandic parliament is housed), and HallgrÝmskirkja Church.
+See iconic buildings including the Perlan (the Pearl), the Al■ingish˙si (where the Icelandic Parliament is housed), and HallgrÝmskirkja Church.
 If you don't have time to shop on Laugarvegur Street, don't worry; you can do that when you return from your Icelandic Circle adventure.

 Pick up your car in the morning and start your road trip adventure.
 Leave ReykjavÝk and head to Borgarnes town via Hvalfj÷rur fjord where you will find the Icelandic Settlement Centre, whose main objective is to present the fascinating sagas from the settlement times as well as a special exhibition of the famous Viking poet, Egill SkallagrÝmsson.
 Drive towards Deildartunguhver hot spring, the largest hot spring in Europe.
 Continue a short distance further to the historic site Reykholt.
 Visit the interesting historical museum at Reykholt and see the hot pool Snorralaug.
 After a visit to Reykholt drive further inland to Barnafossar and Hraunfossar waterfalls.
 Make the waterfalls a turnaround point and return to Borgarnes town.